Flood Watch issued for Fresno-Tulare Lower Sierra, South End Sierra Foothills by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-13 18:00:00 PST Expires: 2023-01-15 09:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
+Effective: 2023-01-13 01:00:00 PST Expires: 2023-01-13 13:00:00 PST Urgency: Future Severity: Moderate Certainty: Possible Instruction: You should monitor later forecasts and be alert for possible Flood Warnings.
 Those living in areas prone to flooding should be prepared to take action should flooding develop.
-Target Area: West Side Mountains north of 198 FLOOD WATCH REMAINS IN EFFECT FROM SATURDAY MORNING THROUGH SUNDAY MORNING The Flood Watch continues for * A portion of central California, including the following areas, Bakersfield, Buena Vista, Buttonwillow -Lost Hills - I5, Caruthers -San Joaquin -Selma, Coalinga -Avenal, Delano- Wasco-Shafter, Frazier Mountain Communities, Fresno-Clovis, Fresno-Tulare Foothills, Fresno-Tulare Lower Sierra, Grapevine, Hanford -Corcoran -Lemoore, Kern River Valley, Los Banos -Dos Palos, Mariposa Madera Foothills, Mariposa- Madera Lower Sierra, Merced -Madera -Mendota, Planada -Le Grand -Snelling, San Joaquin River Canyon, Sequoia NP, South End San Joaquin Valley, South End Sierra Foothills, South End of the Lower Sierra, Southeast San Joaquin Valley, Tehachapi, Visalia -Porterville -Reedley, West Side Mountains South of 198, West Side Mountains north of 198, West Side of Fresno and Kings Counties, and Yosemite Valley. * From Saturday morning through Sunday morning * WHEN...From Saturday morning through Sunday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
+Target Area: Bakersfield; Buena Vista; Buttonwillow - Lost Hills - I5; Caruthers - San Joaquin - Selma; Coalinga - Avenal; Delano-Wasco-Shafter; Frazier Mountain Communities; Fresno-Clovis; Fresno-Tulare Foothills; Fresno-Tulare Lower Sierra; Hanford - Corcoran - Lemoore; Los Banos - Dos Palos; Mariposa Madera Foothills; Mariposa-Madera Lower Sierra; Merced - Madera - Mendota; Planada - Le Grand - Snelling; South End San Joaquin Valley; South End Sierra Foothills; South End of the Lower Sierra; Southeast San Joaquin Valley; Visalia - Porterville - Reedley; West Side Mountains South of 198; West Side of Fresno and Kings Counties FLOOD WATCH REMAINS IN EFFECT FROM SATURDAY MORNING THROUGH SUNDAY MORNING The Flood Watch continues for * A portion of central California, including the following areas, Bakersfield, Buena Vista, Buttonwillow -Lost Hills - I5, Caruthers -San Joaquin -Selma, Coalinga -Avenal, Delano- Wasco-Shafter, Frazier Mountain Communities, Fresno-Clovis, Fresno-Tulare Foothills, Fresno-Tulare Lower Sierra, Grapevine, Hanford -Corcoran -Lemoore, Kern River Valley, Los Banos -Dos Palos, Mariposa Madera Foothills, Mariposa- Madera Lower Sierra, Merced -Madera -Mendota, Planada -Le Grand -Snelling, San Joaquin River Canyon, Sequoia NP, South End San Joaquin Valley, South End Sierra Foothills, South End of the Lower Sierra, Southeast San Joaquin Valley, Tehachapi, Visalia -Porterville -Reedley, West Side Mountains South of 198, West Side Mountains north of 198, West Side of Fresno and Kings Counties, and Yosemite Valley. * From Saturday morning through Sunday morning * WHEN...From Saturday morning through Sunday morning. * IMPACTS...Excessive runoff may result in flooding of rivers, creeks, streams, and other low-lying and flood-prone locations.
 Flooding may occur in poor drainage and urban areas.
 Area creeks and streams are running high and could flood with more heavy rain.

 weather.gov